GaganSD/pi-slate/README.md

 Slate adds no context bloat; no tools, prompts, or model calls.
 It's entirely deterministic and made to be customizable and improve your Pi experience while your Pi remains yours.

-## Requirements / Limits
+## Requirements

-- Inline previews need Kitty or iTerm2 image-protocol support detected by Pi.
-Otherwise, previews fall back to text.
-Terminal multiplexers and proxies can affect detection.
+- Pi Coding Agent and a Modern Terminal that can render Kitty or iTerm2 image-protocol.
+(Ghostty, Warp, etc.)
-- **Other UI extensions:** Slate replaces Pi's header, footer, and editor.
+- Disable other UI extensions or ask your agent to merge them.
+Slate replaces Pi's header, footer, and editor.
 Extensions that replace the same surfaces may conflict.
 - File an issue for a bug: [pi-slate](https://github.com/GaganSD/pi-slate/issues)

 ## License